Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 1. **Salto Staging Database**:
    - **Create a New SQL Database**: Set up a new SQL database for staging data, ideally named `Salto_STAGING`.
-   - **Create the Staging Table**: Use the provided SQL script (`createStagingDB.sql`) to create the necessary table in the staging database.
+   - **Create the Staging Table**: Use the provided SQL script ([createStagingDBTable.sql](/assets/createStagingDBTable.sql)) to create the necessary table in the staging database.
    - **Configure Access**: Ensure both read and write access are set up for the staging database.
      - It’s recommended to use the HelloID service account with Windows authentication for enhanced security.
      - If Windows authentication isn’t available, an SQL-only user can be used, though this option offers less security.